 Independent reviewing officers (usually shortened to 'IROs') are professionals working with children in care in addition to their social workers.
 Each child in care should have an IRO.
-The IRO's job is to check that the local authority/council is doing what it should be doing for the child while they are in care, to go to all the child's reviews and to make sure they are done properly, to check on the child's care plan, and to make sure the local authority/council takes proper notice of the child's wishes and feelings.
+It is the IRO's job to check that the local authority is doing what it should be doing for children whilst they are in care, to go to all the children's reviews and to make sure they are done properly, to check on the child's care plan, and to make sure the local authority has listened to the children's wishes and feelings.